 The next day, we rise early for a morning game drive in the Chobe National Park, which has one of the greatest concentrations of elephant found on the African continent.
 In the afternoon we go on a cruise on the Chobe River, a truly unforgettable experience and one of the best ways to view the wildlife and the spectacular sunset.

 Overnight: Chobe National Park | Breakfast x 2, Lunch x 1, Dinner x 1

 Chobe National Park - Victoria Falls, Zimbabwe.
 Continuing our trip we leave Botswana and drive to Victoria Falls in Zimbabwe.
-On arrival we will enjoy a tour tour of Victoria Falls or Mosi oa Tunya - “the smoke that thunders” and a sunset cruise on the Zambezi River.
+On arrival we will enjoy a tour of the mighty Victoria Falls or Mosi oa Tunya - “the smoke that thunders”.
+Then we will make our way to the Victoria Falls Wildlife Trust to visit this high-care laboratory and research facility, where you can witness their passion and commitment to wildlife rescue and rehabilitation.
+In the afternoon we have a relaxing sunset cruise on the mighty Zambezi River.

 Our safari ends after breakfast, when you will be transferred to Victoria Falls Airport.
 We hope to welcome you again one day on another of our African adventures.